A Easy Approach to Wainscot Paneling

 Before I explain how to lay out and install the trim, here’s what you’ll need to get it done.
 Beyond the obvious hand tools, like a tape measure, you’ll need a miter saw to make accurate 45-degree cuts.
 You’ll need paintable adhesive caulk and a finish nailer.
 And if you’re not good at math, have a calculator nearby for the layout work, which is the first part of the process.

 First, work out the layout

-One of the great things about finish carpentry is that you can make an ordinary room look extraordinary just by adding some basic trim molding.
-Adding simple shadow boxing under new or existing chair rail is an easy way to dress up a room.
-Shadow boxing is generally made up of 1 1/4 in. base cap molding “picture framed” to create a box on the wall.
+After running the chair rail, I usually make the shadow boxes with 1 1/4 in. base cap molding with mitered corners to create a square on the wall.
 For the proper look, the base cap should be installed with the “chunky” side on the outside edges of each box.
-I use 2 assumptions when laying a room out: 1.)
-The average box size will be somewhere around 30 in – 40 in.
-2.)
-The space between boxes will be around 4 in.
-This size and spacing gives a nice balanced feel within the room.
+I make two assumptions when laying out the paneling.
+First, that the average shadow box size will be somewhere around 30 in. to 40 in.
+Second, that the space between boxes will be around 4 in.
+This size and spacing tends to give a nice balanced feel within the room.

-Start by rounding UP to the nearest whole number of boxes needed.
+Start by rounding up to the nearest whole number of boxes needed.
 Take your total wall section measurement and divide by the number of boxes.
-This will give you “X”, which should be somewhere close to the rough box size (“S”) determined from above.
-Now, repeat the process by rounding DOWN.
+This will give you “X,” which should be somewhere close to the rough box size (“S”) determined from above.
+Now, repeat the process by rounding down.
 Whichever “X” number is closest to “S,” is what I go with.

 Follow me on Instagram @Modern_Oak for more tips and ideas!